jundalisay/spblist/content/en/research/galen/natural/preface.md

 Thereafter we know little of Galen’s history, beyond the fact that he now entered upon a period of great literary activity.
 Probably he died about the end of the century.

-Subsequent
-History of
-Galen’s
-Works.
 Galen wrote extensively, not only on anatomy, physiology, and medicine in general, but also on logic; his logical proclivities, as will be shown later, are well exemplified in his medical writings.
 A considerable number of undoubtedly genuine works of his have come down to us.
 The full importance of his contributions to medicine does not appear to have been recognized till some time after his death, but eventually, as already pointed out, the terms Galenism and Greek medicine became practically synonymous.

 A few words may be devoted to the subsequent history of his writings.